Conditional Coverage Diagnostics for Conformal Prediction: Introduction

-It is important to note that the guarantee in Eq.~\eqref{eq:basic:CP:guarantee} is marginal, which means that coverage holds on average over the distribution of $X_\textrm{test}$ and $\mathcal{D}_2$.
+It is important to note that the guarantee in Eq.~\eqref{eq:cp:guarantees} is marginal, which means that coverage holds on average over the distribution of $X_\textrm{test}$ and a dataset used to build $C_\alpha$.
 A stronger requirement is \emph{conditional coverage}, which demands

 for almost every $X_\text{test}$, but achieving~\eqref{eq:basic:CP:conditional:guarantee} is impossible in general without additional assumptions.
-For a given conformal prediction strategy that achieves marginal coverage~\eqref{eq:basic:CP:guarantee}, it is essential to be able to measure how close from a conditional guarantee~\eqref{eq:basic:CP:conditional:guarantee} we are.
+For a given conformal prediction strategy that achieves marginal coverage~\eqref{eq:cp:guarantees}, it is essential to be able to measure how close to a conditional guarantee~\eqref{eq:basic:CP:conditional:guarantee} we are.

 \paragraph{Notation.} We denote by $\1_{x\in A}$ the indicator function, equal to 1 if $x\in A$ and to 0 if $x\notin A$, for some set $A$.
 We denote by $\sgn(x)$ the function that returns the sign of $x\in \rb$, where $\sgn(0)=0$.
 We write \mbox{$\Delta_d := \Big\{ p \in \mathbb{R}^d \;\Big|\; p_i \ge 0 \ \forall i = 1,\dots,d, \ \sum_{i=1}^d p_i = 1 \Big\}$} to denote the probability simplex.